openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Enroll in the Verified Track for a Course
 =============================================

-Verified track enrollment requires that you pay for the certificate and verify your identity with a webcam and a government-issued ID.
+Verified track enrollment requires that you pay for the :ref:`verified certificate<SFD Verified Certificates>` and also :ref:`verify your identity<SFD Verify Your Identity>` with a webcam and a government-issued ID.

 To pursue a verified certificate in a course, follow these steps.